keptn-sandbox/alexa-skill/README.md

     ![](./images/setup/link.PNG)

 7. This will launch the connection to the keptn auth0 account which is where your keptn details will be stored.
-You need to sign up for this so click on `Sign Up` or enter an email and password to use.
+You need to sign up for this so click on `Sign Up` then enter an email and password to use.

+    **DO NOT use the sign up with google option.**

     ![](./images/setup/signup.PNG)

-8. Input your email address \(this can be any address and doesn't have to be the same one as you Alexa account\), a password, your keptn endpoint \(without http\(s\):\/\/ and training \/\) and your decoded keptn API token.
-Do not use the sign up with google option.
+8. Input your email address \(this can be any address and doesn't have to be the same one as you Alexa account\), a password, your [Keptn API endpoint](https://keptn.sh/docs/0.7.x/reference/api/) \(without http\(s\):\/\/ and trailing \/\) and your [decoded keptn API token](https://keptn.sh/docs/0.7.x/operate/api_token/#retrieve-api-token).

     ![](./images/setup/details.PNG)